-A changing industry
+2.1 A changing industry

 The Western European and some Asian markets have reached a very high level of mobile usage penetration.
 The same is true for the American market when considering moderate- to high-level spending customers.
-However, this does not necessarily mean that the growth in number of subscriptions will end, since there is a large untapped subscriber potential in e.g. machine-to-machine communication.
+However, this does not necessarily mean that the growth in number of subscriptions will end, since there is still a large untapped subscriber potential in new markets as well as emerging applications such as machine-to-machine communication.

-Fewer subscribers are signing up, and the ones left to sign up tend to be low-value subscribers The implication is that the focus for future growth must be on making current subscribers use their telephones more frequently, either by increasing the minutes of use from current voice-centric services or by offering new attractive data services, such as advanced Mobile Internet services.
+To enable growth in already saturated markets with high penetration figures, the focus for future growth must be on making current subscribers use their telephones more, either by increasing the minutes of use from current voicecentric services or by offering new attractive data services.

-To address these challenges, it is critical for operators to retain the financial community's confidence.
-A key issue will be the ability to implement a quick, cost- effective 3G rollout while retaining profitability with current GSM business.
+A key issue will be the ability to implement a quick, cost-effective 3G rollout while retaining profitability with current GSM business.

-Operator assets
+2.2 Operator assets